WasatchCloudBase/CustomAirspace/README.md

 See the header for the custom airspace text file for info on updating FlySkyHy airspace settings.

-This script was developed in Microsoft VSS on Windows using Python 3.10.11 (although the script is pretty basic; any recent version of Python is likely to work fine).
+This script was developed in Microsoft Visual Studio Code on Windows using Python 3.10.11 (although the script is pretty basic; any recent version of Python is likely to work fine).

-This script uses the following libraries that may need to be installed via pip: shutil pathlib lxml
+This script uses the following libraries that may need to be installed via pip:
+ - shutil
+ - pathlib
+ - lxml

 The script has variables to specify the source, archive, and destination file locations.
 These will need to be changed for your file location.